Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: Outliers Phenomenon in Transformers

 \citet{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers} pre-train a BERT-medium model for up to 250,000 steps.
 They find that outliers emerge relatively early in pre-training (step 50,000), and at about the same time LM perplexity starts to improve.
 A limitation of this experiment is a relatively small model, and the fact that both observed events coincide with the warm-up ending.

-We examine the dynamics of outlier emergence in the full BERT-base checkpoints released by \citet{sellam2022the-multiberts}, who pre-train five models from scratch with different random initializations.
+We examine the full BERT-base checkpoints released by \citet{sellam2022the-multiberts}, who pre-train five models from scratch with different random initializations.
 For each model they release the checkpoints for every 20,000 steps between 0 and 200,000 steps, and after that -- for every 100,000 steps up to 2,000,000.
 We use the seed numbered as 1 (zero indexed).
-In agreement with other models, we find that this BERT has two outliers, \out{218} and \out{674}, the same for all the checkpoints for this seed\footnote{See \cref{sec:pre-training_appendix} for numerical values in \cref{fig:multiberts_seed_1_mnli_acc_alone}.}.
+Like BERT-base and RoBERTa-base (\cref{sec:outlier-def}), we find that this BERT also has two outliers, \out{218} and \out{674}, the same for all the checkpoints for this seed.